Azerbaijan – West – Ganja-Qazakh, Shaki-Zaqatala – November 23-24, 2019

 Fences.
 They seem to love opaque fences as every property either has a fancy stone wall or wood fence.
 The stone ones are real creations – usually with cement pillars and a filling of decorative stone or brick in intricate patterns. ll

 Lada cars.
-I know I have not seen this many Ladas anywhere else in Eastern Europe, not even in Ukraine.
-My guess is that 80% of the cars are Ladas – usually with no lights.
-All the taxis are old beat up Ladas.
+I have not seen this many Ladas anywhere else in Eastern Europe, not even in Ukraine.
+I guess that 80% of the cars are Ladas – usually with no lights.
+All the taxis are old beat-up Ladas.

 Zaqatala Panhandle.
 In the NM “XL” series, this geographic area is in the far northwest of Azerbaijan surrounded by Russia to the north and Georgia to the west and south.